 American gymnastics alternate tests positive at Olympics

-An alternate on the United States women's gymnastics team has tested positive for COVID-19 in a training camp in Japan, the United States Olympic and Paralympic Committee said Monday.
+An alternate on the United States women's gymnastics team has tested positive for COVID-19 in an Olympic training camp in Japan.

+Olympic champion Simone Biles was not affected, nor were any of the other favorites to win the team gold, but another alternate was placed into isolation because of contact tracing, USA Gymnastics said Monday.

+“One of the replacement athletes for the women’s artistic gymnastics team received a positive COVID test on Sunday, July 18.
+After reviewing the implemented COVID protocols with members of the delegation, the local government determined that the affected replacement athlete and one other replacement athlete would be subject to additional quarantine restrictions," the USAG statement said.
+“Accordingly, on Monday, the Olympic athletes moved to separate lodging accommodations and a separate training facility, as originally planned, and will continue their preparation for the Games.
+The entire delegation continues to be vigilant and will maintain strict protocols while they are in Tokyo.”

-The USOPC did not say if Olympic champion Simone Biles or any of the other favorites to win the team gold were isolated because of contact tracing.
-The positive test was the latest in growing line of daily reports of athletes and others testing positive at the pandemic-delayed Olympics.
+The positive test was the latest in a growing line of daily reports of athletes and others testing positive at the pandemic-delayed Olympics.
 The unnamed gymnast was the first American.

+The U.S. women’s team dealt with what USA Gymnastics called a “false positive” over the weekend for an unidentified athlete but the ensuing test results for the athlete were negative, according to the organization.

+Biles, who is also the world champion, and the rest of the regular team have been vaccinated.

-The Games are set to open on Friday with a state of emergency in force in Tokyo, which means almost all venues will be without any fans with new cases rising in the capital.
+The Games are set to open on Friday with a state of emergency in force in Tokyo, which means almost all venues will be without any fans as new cases rise in the capital.
 The women's gymnastic team begins competing on Sunday.

 The U.S. officials said the test took place when the team was training just outside Tokyo in Inzai City.
 Team members arrived last week for the camp to great fanfare at Narita airport.